Solo Travel in Dubai

 Travelling solo in Dubai is easy and this glitzy city is great for a holiday.
 That's why I've given it 5 out of 5 stars.
 Is Dubai safe for solo female travellers?
 Yes, Dubai is a cosmopolitan country with many nationalities and it's changed so much in the last few years.

-As a traveller to Dubai, public displays of affection are banned in public, including no holding hands within the malls (which isn't a problem if you're solo).
 Generally, anything goes within the hotels where you can drink alcohol and party until dawn.
 You don't even need to cover up here anymore as women wear everything and anything.
 You'll find little black dresses for brunch as well as women covered up too.
 Dubai has a fantastic tourism infrastructure with a cheap metro system, affordable taxis and plenty of tours that you can join solo.

 Travel to Dubai in the United Arab Emirates, and you'll discover gorgeous beaches, futuristic skyscrapers and year-round sunshine.
 Since the discovery of oil here in the 1960’s, Dubai has barely stopped building.
 Anything the rest of the world can do, Dubai tries to do it better.

 From the world’s tallest building to man-made islands shaped like the world, this millionaire's playground has everything and is scattered with pyramids, giant aquariums, a palm island, and the first indoor ski resort in the Middle East (Ski Dubai is found in the Mall of Emirates).
 It literally has all the tourist places you could ever need.